We Proudly Serve Accident Victims Injured Across The State of Texas

 - What level of knowledge would the manufacturer assume the user had?
 (The degree of responsibility to notify varies as the product gets more complicated.)

-- How much did the label rely on the user’s experience and expertise?
+- How much did the label relies on the user’s experience and expertise?

 - Was the warning straightforward and obvious to comprehend?